catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/corredera_2025/corredera_2025_notes.md

 ## Sleap
 - Output file not loading in sleap interface for some reason -- missing 'tracks_json'...

+## Audio
+- Might want to switch to ndx-sound --> then add link for device
+- .wav style compression?

 ## Temporal Alignment
+- Timestamps in the .mat file are relevant for temporal alignment

 ## Active Questions/Requests